Venafi/vault-pki-backend-venafi/README.md

    Success!
 Data written to: venafi-pki/venafi/tpp
    ```

+   :warning: **CAUTION**: Do not create more than one Venafi secret for the same
-   :pushpin: **NOTE**: Supplying a `refresh_token` allows the secrets engine to
+   pair of tokens.
+Supplying a `refresh_token` allows the secrets engine to
    automatically obtain new tokens and operate without interruption whenever the
    `access_token` expires.
 This behavior is important to understand because it
    may require you to provide a new `access_token` and `refresh_token` if you need
    to modify the Venafi secret in the future (i.e. depending upon whether the
    original set of tokens has been refreshed by the secrets engine plugin).
+Having
+   more than one Venafi secret for the same set of tokens would result in all but
+   one Venafi secret being rendered inoperable when the token is refreshed.

    **Venafi Cloud**: